U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Introduction

-This paper contributes to both fronts of the literature's discussion on emergent abilities, especially for multiple-choice tasks.
-First, we propose a novel procedure to describe LLM's performance separately for each question's difficulty level.
-Fig.~\ref{fig: mmlu phenomenon} shows the result on the MMLU benchmark, with all its 14042 questions clustered into 10 groups based on their difficulties ($0\_1404\_brier$ is the group of easiest questions, and $12637\_14042\_brier$ is the hardest ones) measured by the \textit{conditionalized} version of binary brier score (our adopted continuous metric discussed in Sec.~\ref{sec2-subsub: continuous metric}).
-Performance on hard questions exhibits U-shaped scaling~\citep{wei-etal-2023-inverse, mckenzie2023inverse}, where it worsens with scale at first, then reverses to improve with scale.
-In contrast, performance on easy questions exhibits an inverted U-shape followed by steady improvement with scale.
-The scaling trend on easy groups is consistent with the classical deep double descent of testing loss~\citep{nakkiran2021deep}.
-Moreover, the point at which performance reverts from inverse scaling to standard scaling roughly coincides with the emergence threshold beyond which model performance by traditional metrics begins to soar.
-Our observation could explain why LLM's performance on many multiple-choice tasks seems stagnant for models below the emergence threshold: the scaling trend on easy questions offsets that on hard questions.
+This paper contributes to both fronts of discussion on emergent abilities, especially for multiple-choice tasks.
+First, we propose a novel procedure to evaluate the performance of LLMs on questions grouped by different difficulty levels.
+Fig.~\ref{fig: mmlu phenomenon} shows the evaluation result of 56 LLMs with diverse training compute on the MMLU benchmark, whose 14042 questions are clustered into 10 groups based on their difficulty levels, with higher levels denoting harder questions.
+Both model performance and difficulty of each question are measured and calculated by the \textit{Target-Conditioned (TC) Brier Score} (see Sec.~\ref{sec2-subsub: continuous metric} for details), which is our proposed continuous metric that is highly correlated with accuracy but can capture more granular changes in model predictions.
+We observe that performance on hard questions exhibits U-shaped scaling~\citep{wei-etal-2023-inverse, mckenzie2023inverse}, where it worsens with scale at first and then reverses to improve with scale.
+In contrast, performance on easy questions exhibits an inverted U-shape followed by steady improvement with scale, consistent with the previously reported deep double descent of testing loss~\citep{nakkiran2021deep}.
+Moreover, the point at which performance reverts from inverse to standard scaling roughly coincides with the emergence threshold beyond which model performance begins to soar.
+Our observation could explain why LLM's performance on some multiple-choice tasks stagnates for models below the emergence threshold: the scaling trend on easy questions offsets that on hard questions.

 This observation of U-shaped and inverted-U scaling provides a basis to predict the forthcoming sharp increase in model performance, a defining feature of emergent abilities.
 We propose \textit{Slice-and-Sandwich} pipeline, where we first group questions on a given downstream task by difficulty levels, use data before the emergence threshold to fit the performance on easy and hard questions separately, then forecast performance on easy and hard questions separately beyond the emergence threshold.
 We show that \textit{Slice-and-Sandwich} captures the performance soar well.